tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/index.md

 ## Connect to the management endpoint

-To connect to the management endpoint, start with the Resource Manager endpoint `https://management.azure.com`.
+When setting up the connection, start with the Resource Manager endpoint `https://management.azure.com`.
 An HTTP request includes the Resource Manager endpoint, subscription ID, provider (`Microsoft.Search`), and the API version.
+Operations are specified in the body of the request.

 A fully specified endpoint has the following components: